EngineerHarish/EngineerHarish/README.md

-I indulge in complex technical endeavours to fill the '\0' in my heart.
+I indulge in complex technical endeavors to fill the '\0' in my heart.